 Put simply, from 15th February, advisers will be rated out of 10.

-The new, ‘Response Rating’ is generated automatically, not on consumer feedback, and is based solely on how quickly an adviser responds to enquiries.
+The new adviser rating system, ‘Response Rating’ is generated automatically, not on consumer feedback, and is based solely on how quickly an adviser responds to enquiries.

-As the graphic below shows, the new rating will be displayed on the search results page and will undoubtedly be used by consumers when deciding which adviser to contact.
+As the graphic below shows, the new adviser rating system will be displayed on the search results page and will undoubtedly be used by consumers when deciding which adviser to contact.

 What affects your rating?